petzi53/weblog-notes/content/post/2019/2019-06-05-physics-libre.en.md

 But real life is quite different!

-{{< figure src="/post/2019/2019-06-04-physics-libre.en_files/physics-browser-desktop-min.jpg?classes=border, shadow"
+{{< figure src="/img/2019-06-04-physik-libre.en_files/physik-browser-desktop-min.jpg?classes=border, shadow"
-    alt="Page of 'Physics Libre' on a desktop computer" title="Page of 'Physics Libre' on a desktop computer" >}}
+    alt="Page of 'Physik Libre' on a desktop computer" title="Page of 'Physik Libre' on a desktop computer" >}}

 Concerning the first point: Although there are already many excellent free tools such as `pandoc` and `bookdown` for the generation of documents and final formats, the devil is in the details.
 For example, many images from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page), have wrong dots per inch ([DPI](https://en.wikipedia.org/wiki/Dots_per_inch) entries in the metadata.
 But this piece of information is essential for printing.
 If I use, for example, an animated gif picture in the web version, a particular frame must be captured and integrated for the print version.